Skip to main content Skip to navigation Skip to footer

 Term: run commands inside the repo

-rdc term connect -m my-server -r my-app
+rdc term connect -m <machine-name> --repository my-app --command 'docker ps'

 You see only my-app’s containers, the same view you’d see in VS Code.